-K once mentioned that many years earlier he'd been asked by several followers of Gandhi what he thought about the caste sys-
+K once mentioned that many years earlier he'd been asked by several followers of Gandhi what he thought about the caste system in India not allowing certain people into the temples.
+He

 37 Nandini Mehta was Pupul Jayakar's sister.
 She met K in 1947 and became a close friend.
 It was she to whom K wrote the letters that can be found in Pupul Jayakar's biography of K, in the chapter Happy Is the Man Who Is Nothing, which KFT has republished as Letters to a Young Friend.
 She founded the Bal Anand School for underprivileged children in Bombay and was a trustee of KFI.
 She died in 2002.
 Her story has been published in the book Walking with Krishnamurti.